mwpreston/Powershell/Rubrik/SLAChangeManagement/README.md

 ## Configuration

 There are a couple main files used to hold configuration for the script.
 The config.json file and an encrypted xml file holding credentials to the Rubrik CDM.
-Both should be placed in a folder which is passed to the script via an argument
+Both should be placed in a folder which is passed to the script via an argument.
+The script will inhertiantly create, delete, and modify other files within the ConfigFolder as it uses this to store SLA Domain information

 ### Configuration Folder